Trans Canada Trail – RiverWalk | Centre Street Bridge

 In 1999, the bridge was closed for major renovations.
 The lions were assessed in 2000.
 The City Council decided to remove and repair the sculptures.
 The best-preserved lions were used to recast four new lions for installation on the bridge.

-One of the restored lions was moved to a new perch in 2018.
+One of the restored lions was moved north, to a new perch in 2018.
 It overlooks the bridge in Rotary Park at 617 1st Street NE.
 The park offers a view of the Calgary skyline.
 It features a spray park, playground area, seasonal water fountains, and washrooms.
 There is an off-leash area to include your furry friend, or you can explore The Best Dog-Friendly Urban Hike.

 In 2003, the fully restored original lion was placed at the entrance outside the Municipal Building.
 It was used as a mould for the new bridge pieces.
 The remaining two lions are in storage to protect and preserve them for the foreseeable future.